Manderby/NALib/doc/Readme.txt

 This line tells the compiler that NAArray shall be used as a type.
 After this line, the compiler expects a declaration somewhere and allows the programmer to use the type by just using its name.
-The actual declaration of this type can be written anywhere but in NALib is always given somewhen after that line by the following lines starting with something like
+The actual declaration of this type can be written anywhere but in NALib is often given in the inline implementation files by the following lines starting with something like

 struct NAArray{
   ...